genotrance/px/README.md

 ## Dependencies

 Px doesn't have any GUI and runs completely in the background.
-It is distributed using Python 3.x and PyInstaller to have a self-contained executable but can also be run using a Python distribution with the following additional packages.
+It depends on the following Python packages:

   `keyring`, `netaddr`, `ntlm-auth`, `psutil`, `pywin32`, `winkerberos`